dustin-biser/Rigid3D/README.md

 * glm
 * glew
 * GLFW
-* GlUtils
+* GlUtils (subset of Rigid3D)

-On linux systems, make sure to append the directores containing the above shared libraries to your __LD_LIBRARY_PATH__.
+On linux systems, make sure to append the directores containing the {Mesa3D, glew, GLFW}
+shared libraries to your __LD_LIBRARY_PATH__.
 For example, to point the shared library loader to the GlUtils shared library that ships with this project, append the following to your .bashrc file: